-Health’s approach to a review of its information holdingsHealth will endeavour to publish as much information as possible, consistent with the objects of the FOI Act.
+Health’s approach to a review of its information holdingsHealth endeavours to publish as much information as possible, consistent with the objects of the FOI Act.
 Our publication practices must, however, be balanced against its obligation to respect and maintain Confidential Commercial Information (CCI) and Personal Information.

-Health often deals with highly sensitive personal and commercial information.
+Health often deals with highly sensitive information.
 This type of information will only be published in situations where the Public Interest Test applies or consent is provided by the owner of the information.
-The public and stakeholders should remain confident that any CCI and/or personal information in the possession of Health will be protected from release to the extent that the FOI Act applies.
+The public and stakeholders can be confident that any CCI and/or personal information in the possession of Health will be protected from release to the extent that the FOI Act applies.

-Health will ensure that its documents published under the IPS are easily discoverable and searchable.
+Health ensures that its documents published under the IPS are easily discoverable and searchable.
 Health’s website is user friendly in respect to navigation, and contains an easily accessible search function.
-Health will add a link for the IPS page on the main page of its website for ease of navigation.
-This will enable users to immediately locate the IPS page where all documents will be stored in above named categories.
-The categories may need to be updated from time to time.
+Health has provided a link for the IPS page on the main page of its website for ease of navigation.
+This enables users to immediately locate the IPS documents published in the above categories may need to be updated from time to time.

-Health will publish on its website a list of any IPS documents that are impracticable to publish online.
-The website will state that a person seeking access to any of these documents may contact the FOI Unit to arrange access.
+The website states that A person seeking access to any documents published by Health may contact the FOI Unit to arrange access.

 Health may impose a charge in circumstances where a request for a document(s) is voluminous.
 These charges will be consistent with charges in the Freedom of Information (Charges) Regulations 1982 (which generally apply to access requests under Part III of the FOI Act).
-Health encourages persons to print copies of required documents, if available for download on the Health website, as opposed to requesting Health to do so.
+Health encourages persons to print copies of required documents, if available for download on the Health website, as opposed to requesting Health to do so to avoid such costs.